TIBHannover/2018-07-09-FAIR-Data-and-Software/index.md

 their **own data and source code**.
 We will be happy to answer your questions about these during the week.

+After the workshop, the session titles here will be hyperlinked to the lesson material for documentation purposes.

 {% include schedule.html %}